-Directors’ College Attendees are invited to register for an optional Sunday Session before the Directors’ College opening reception and dinner on the afternoon of June 24, 2018.
-This session will feature a wine-pairing lunch, tabletop exercises, and a panel discussion on Artificial Intelligence and Corporate Competitiveness.
+Directors’ College Attendees are invited to register for an optional Sunday Session before the Directors’ College opening reception and dinner on the afternoon of June 23, 2019.
+This session will feature a wine-pairing lunch, tabletop exercises, and a panel discussion on The Practically Ethical Corporation.

 11:45am – 12:15pm | Registration

-This special session includes a panel of experts (with a mix of cutting-edge technologists and corporate strategists) who will engage in discussion and exercises to highlight how companies might best address these confounding and rapidly evolving issues.
+This special session features a panel of experts who will engage in discussion and exercises to highlight how companies might responsibly address these evolving challenges.

 Location: Stanford Law School (Law School Cafe/Classroom Building) | 559 Nathan Abbott Way